justingamble/nfl_rushing/README.md

         asdf plugin-update erlang
         asdf plugin-update elixir

-        # Install erlang, and set it as the version to use in this directory
+        # Install erlang, and set it as the version to use while in this directory
         asdf install erlang 23.3.4.2
         asdf local erlang 23.3.4.2

-        # Install elixir, and set it as the version to use in this directory
+        # Install elixir, and set it as the version to use while in this directory
         asdf install elixir 1.11.3-otp-23
         asdf local elixir 1.11.3-otp-23
 ```